Jira Integration Help

 Signing into Jira

-You have two ways to supply your credentials to Jira by either using your log in credentials or OAuth.
+You have two ways to supply your credentials to Jira by either using an API token or OAuth.
 For your Jira Instance URL, you need to enter the URL of your cloud version (for example: https://cardboardit.atlassian.net) or on-prem version.

 - Your Jira Instance URL is invalid